tobinvanpelt/vim-semicolon/Readme.md

 Todos and Future Functionality
 ------------------------------

+- when debugging a file (;d) a virtualenv must be specified before running

 - test the current function under the cursor
 - test the current file
 - test all